James Maxwell

 The jumps racing at Lingfield has produced its share of drama, particularly in the competitive handicap chases that form the backbone of the winter programme.
 The sharp track has been the scene of numerous close finishes, spectacular last-fence falls and the kind of hard-fought handicap battles that make jump racing so absorbing.

-One recurring theme in Lingfield's jumping history is the horse that falls at the final fence when seemingly certain to win.
-The last ditch fence, positioned on the turn into the home straight, is at an angle that catches out horses running down the hill, and over the years it's produced some agonising near-misses that haunt trainers and punters alike.
+One recurring theme in Lingfield's jumping history is the horse that unseats or falls at the final fence when seemingly certain to win.
+The last ditch fence, positioned on the turn into the home straight, is at an angle that catches out horses running down the hill, and over the years it's produced agonising near-misses.
+The geometry of the bend means horses sometimes meet the fence slightly awkwardly if they've drifted wide on the turn, and a horse moving freely with its rider confident can be caught out by a fence that asks a slightly different question than expected.

 The Equitrack Years

-The Equitrack period was rocky, but it was also groundbreaking.
+The Equitrack period was rocky, but it was groundbreaking.
 Lingfield was the first racecourse in Britain to commit fully to all-weather racing, and the lessons learned during those early years informed the later switch to Polytrack.
-Without the Equitrack experiment — and the willingness of Lingfield's management to try something radical — the all-weather revolution that followed might never have happened.
+Without the Equitrack experiment โ and the willingness of Lingfield's management to try something radical โ the all-weather revolution that followed might never have happened.

 Record-Breaking Days